v-finance/camelot/doc/sphinx/source/doc/forms.rst

 -------

-The editor of a specific field can be changed, by specifying an alternative delegate for that field, using the field attributes, see :ref:`specifying-delgates`.
+The editor of a specific field can be changed, by specifying an alternative delegate for that field, using the field attributes, see :ref:`specifying-delegates`.

 Tooltips
 --------